wp-plugins/od-photogallery-plugin/readme.txt

 * added option for maximum count of images uploaded in once
 * fixed bug when saving plugin options
 * fixed URL rendering
+* from this version is plugin hosted on http://wordpress.org/extend/plugins

 = 0.5.1 =
 * repaired some bugs when edit galleries